Japan PM Kishida's support tumbles, hit by questions over church and COVID

 Those who believed ties between the Unification Church and Kishida's ruling Liberal Democratic Party (LDP) were either "an extreme problem" or "something of a problem" hit 87%.
 Only 4% believed it was not a problem at all.

 New coronavirus cases remain persistently high, prompting 55% of respondents to say they did not approve of the government's handling of the situation.
-On Sunday, Kishida himself tested positive for the coronavirus, forcing him to cancel a trip to an aid conference in Tunisia.
+On Sunday, Kishida himself tested positive, forcing him to cancel a trip to an aid conference in Tunisia.

+Kishida planned to be back in the office on Aug.
+31, he said.

 On the question of the state funeral for Abe set for Sept.
 27, which will be paid for by the government, 53% said they were against the idea.